Teteban202010/Portafolio/README.md

 ## Installation

-In the terminal you put with npm Node, you must also cloning the repository `$ git clone url`
+You must also cloning the repository
-`$ npm install`
-and that's it
+`$ git clone url`

 ## Author